 In addition, it is well established that students are permitted to distribute informational flyers, wear buttons, hand out printed materials and post notices on school property consistent with appropriate time, place and manner restrictions.
 Schools may prohibit speech and expression that is obscene, libelous, likely to incite violence or put the school community in danger.
 However, school districts may not discipline students or restrict speech or expressive activity based solely on disagreement with the viewpoint expressed.

 Student responses to the Parkland school shooting over the coming weeks and months could take various forms.
 Students in districts across the country could commemorate the lives lost, express solidarity with all students or could advocate for legislation related to expanded mental health services and/or stricter gun laws.
 Many news outlets are reporting that some student groups are planning full-day walkouts.
 The possibility of a variety of expressive activities requires that school districts be thoughtful in their planning and develop multiple contingencies for responses.
 Any walk out, regardless of duration, may require coordination with local law enforcement or other agencies, impact the work day for employees and alter academic planning.

 Although somewhat dated, the U,S. Department of Education issued Responding to School Walkout Demonstrations in 2008, which includes some planning, preparedness and response tips along with suggestions for working collaboratively with students to develop alternative options.
 Please note that the document does not represent an official position of the department regarding these issues.

-If you have specific questions regarding an anticipated student walkout in your school district and the scope of your responsibility in this area, or if we can provide any assistance as you review your existing policies and procedures, please do not hesitate to contact me or any of the attorneys in Barley Snyder’s Education Group.
+If you have specific questions regarding an anticipated student walkout in your school district and the scope of your responsibility in this area, or if we can provide any assistance as you review your existing policies and procedures, please do not hesitate to contact any of the attorneys in Barley Snyder’s Education Group.